NONPROFIT EMPLOYMENT CONTRACTS

 - Position and Responsibilities:

-Designating the employee's position and describing his/her responsibilities, including to whom he/she will report.
+Designating the employee's position and describing the employee's responsibilities, including to whom the employee will report.

 - Definition of "Cause" for Termination: